WOULD YOU LIKE TO TRY RACING?

 “Associations” are usually broader based “organizing authorities” for local sailboat racing comprised of boats from both clubs and individual racers who do not necessarily belong to a “yacht club.”
-Associations usually have fairly cheap memberships available and they allow you to participate in weeknight racing and some of the weekend racing, depending on the organization and what kinds of weekend racing they host.
+Associations typically have reasonably priced membership fees, and allow you to participate in weeknight racing and some weekend racing (depending on the organization and what kinds of weekend racing they host).

 Unless you see a bunch of boats that look amazingly like yours headed out to the race course, (those would be One Design) you are going to need a handicap rating.
 There are some “rating” options now on the Chesapeake.

 For bay racing on the Chesapeake, in other words CBYRA races, you can also race in a class called CRCA, the Chesapeake Racer Cruiser Association.
-This is primarily, but not exclusively, for cruising boats, e.g., boats that do not have minimal or stripped-out interiors, but instead may carry all the creature comforts of yachting, e.g., air-conditioning, full galleys, and even sport a bimini or two.
-This class can assign a free “ARC” class rating for up to 2 races, but if you do a race or two and decide you like racing in CRCA events, then you are encouraged to head over to the Offshore Racing Rule website and apply for an ORR-Ez rating at: https://offshoreracingrule.org/orr-ez
+This typically is for cruising boats, e.g., boats that do not have minimal or stripped-out interiors, but instead may carry all the creature comforts of yachting (e.g., air-conditioning, full galleys, and even sport a bimini or two).
+This class can assign a free “ARC” class rating for up to 2 races.
+If you decide you like racing in CRCA events, then you are encouraged to head over to the Offshore Racing Rule website and apply for an ORR-Ez rating at: https://offshoreracingrule.org/orr-ez

 Once you get a rating certificate, you should get in touch with your local association’s race officer (usually you can find this on-line) and get your boat registered for racing.
 Fees are usually in the $65 – $100 range, depending on the association.